neshavenkataraju/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-This is the Sorting Visualizer Application built on React
+This is the Sorting Visualizer Application built on HTML,CSS,JavaScript

 Click here to play with it https://neshavenkataraju.github.io/Sorting-Visualizer/